JoshuaVanStraaten/snode-interview-test/README.md

 # Snode-interview-test

 ## Overview
-Normalization of Fortigate firewall data (`input.log`).
-The firewall data consists of `authentication`, `configuration`and `firewall` logs which are normalized according to a respective schema.
-This repository also contains tests which are used to validate the normalization of the logs.
+This repository focuses on the normalization of Fortigate firewall logs (`input.log`).
+The raw log data, encompassing authentication, configuration, and firewall events, is processed and transformed into a structured format according to a defined schema.
+Additionally, the repository includes automated tests designed to validate the accuracy and consistency of the log normalization process.
 The repository structure looks as follows:

 ```shell
 .